 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Jamestown, the City Center neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-The Jamestown City Center neighborhood stands out for having an average per capita income lower than 99.4% of the neighborhoods in the United States.
+One of the unique characteristics of the Jamestown City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.4% of the neighborhoods in America.
 The Jamestown City Center neighborhood also has a greater percentage of children living in poverty (56.8%) than found in 96.1% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, renter-occupied real estate is dominant in the Jamestown City Center neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 91.0%, which is higher than 97.1% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.